borntolead/ucoincash/README.txt

-#General Introduction of Ucoincashcoin
+#General Introduction of Ucoin Cash coin
-Ucoincash Coin is a secure and energy efficient PoW/PoS coin.
-Ucoincash Coin uses a faster PoW distribution mechanism to distribute the initial coins, then after few days the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.
+Ucoin Cash coin is a secure and energy efficient PoW/PoS coin.
+Ucoin Cash coin uses a faster PoW distribution mechanism to distribute the initial coins, then after few days the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.

 #Ucoincash Coin Specification